erictubo/3d-localization/README.md

 f_unit: str = 'MM'                      # focal unit, can be 'MM', 'PIX', or FoV: 'DEG', 'RAD'
 ```

-`render_ground_views()`: views around the model at a specific height above ground, with `v_angle` automatically centered to the model.
+`render_ground_views()` generates views around the model at specified heights above the ground, with `v_angle` calculated such that it automatically centers the model.

-- This can lead to more realistic poses of poses that are closer to the ground.
+- Can lead to more realistic poses that are closer to the ground rather than aerial views.
 - The offsets can be used to shift the camera position in the horizontal and vertical directions to introduce more variety.

 ```python